dekz/0x-v2-beta-starter/README.md

 As a number of the internal packages are not published for v2 yet, it requires a check out of 0x-monorepo locally.

-This project will run against the 0x V2 Kovan deployment.
+This project will run against both a local [ganache](https://truffleframework.com/ganache) and the 0x v2 Kovan deployment.

 Steps: